Problem Child 2: Reception

 The film did not match the success of the first film, earning half as much at the U.S. box-office.
 Rotten Tomatoes reports that 7% of 27 surveyed critics gave it a positive review, with an average rating of 3.3/10.
 The site's consensus reads: "Crude, rude, puerile, and pointless, Problem Child 2 represents a cynical nadir in family-marketed entertainment".
 Audiences surveyed by CinemaScore gave it a grade "B+" on scale of A to F.

 Variety gave a negative review, criticizing its "fingerpainted" script and considered the film to be worse than its predecessor.

 TV version

-The film first aired on NBC on November 2, 1992, with 7 minutes of previously deleted scenes, an altered scene (in Peabody's office, Junior burps rather than let out a long fart) and the profanity was dubbed with appropriate phrases.
+The film first aired on NBC on November 2, 1992, with 7 minutes of previously deleted scenes, an altered scene in Igor Peabody (Gottfried)'s office where Junior burps rather than let out a long fart and profanity dubbed with appropriate phrases.